 lustre/server_component

-Server components are an advanced feature that allows you to run entire Lustre applications on the server.
-DOM changes are broadcasted to a small client runtime and browser events are sent back to the server.
+Server components are an advanced feature that allows you to run components or full Lustre applications on the server.
+Updates are broadcast to a small (10kb!) client runtime that patches the DOM and events are sent back to the server component in real-time.

 -- SERVER -----------------------------------------------------------------